 SC held that that the prior art patent US Patent No. 5,521,184 (Zimmermann patent) claiming imatinib, also discloses imatinib mesylate and the known substance with which the beta crystalline form must be compared to show enhanced efficacy thus should be imatinib mesylate and not imatinib in free base form.

-Zimmermann patent discloses imatinib in free base form and further discloses a broad coverage of pharmaceutical acceptable salts (including acid addition salts) generally where explicit disclosure of mesylate salt is not there.
+Zimmermann patent discloses imatinib in free base form and further discloses a broad coverage of pharmaceutically acceptable salts (including acid addition salts) generally where explicit disclosure of mesylate salt is not there.
 The patent is granted in 1998.

-Novartis filed a new US patent on beta crystalline form of imatinib mesylate.
+Novartis filed a new US patent on a beta crystalline form of imatinib mesylate.
 The patent is granted in 2005.

-Further, when Novartis sent a legal notice in 2004 to Natco, the company selling generic version of Glivec in UK, Novartis stated in the notice that the Zimmermann patent (EP equivalent) claims imatinib and its acid addition salts such as the mesylate salt.
+Further, when Novartis sent a legal notice in 2004 to Natco, the company selling a generic version of Glivec in the UK, Novartis stated in the notice that the Zimmermann patent (EP equivalent) claims imatinib and its acid addition salts such as the mesylate salt.

 The judges concluded based on the above evidence that imatinib mesylate is disclosed in Zimmermann patent and thus is a known substance with which beta crystalline form must be compared to show enhanced efficacy over the known substance.

 Supreme Court held that “efficacy” in case of chemical substances, especially medicine, is “therapeutic efficacy”